decretist/Dissertation/Chapter3/chapter3.md

-on the legal hearsay standard as understood and applied by twentieth-century American courts of law as the basis for his debunking of much Gratian mythology.** By Noonan's standards, the statement of Odofredus -- hearsay, not attributed to a source, a century after the fact -- is nothing more than legend. **Winroth, however, has questioned whether this is an appropriate standard for evaluating historical evidence.**
+on the legal hearsay standard as understood and applied by twentieth-century American courts of law as the basis for his debunking of much Gratian mythology.** By Noonan's standards, the statement of Odofredus---hearsay, not attributed to a source, a century after the fact---is nothing more than legend. **Winroth, however, has questioned whether this is an appropriate standard for evaluating historical evidence.**